-A visit to the African bush may inspire you to want to learn more about it, or maybe you want to visit to learn more about nature and wildlife.
-In each case, there are plenty of courses available in South African for interested people to learn to become a game ranger.
+A visit to the African bush may inspire you to want to learn more about it and there are plenty of courses available in South Africa for interested people.

-However, in South Africa, courses covering both, as well as lodge management, wildlife management, racking, fauna and flora studies and many, many more are available both physically in South Africa and through online study.
-Courses range in length from 2 weeks to one year, depending on the level of qualification.
+However, in South Africa, you can do a range of courses covering all aspects including lodge management, wildlife management, tracking, fauna and flora studies and many, many more.
+Courses range in length from two weeks to one year, depending on the level of qualification.